Getting the Most Out of Your Fairway Fertility Program

 A RECIPE FOR SUCCESS

 When thinking about proven results and adaptability for fairway-based nutrition, sprayable urea is a cost-effective mainstay.
-Humic Coated Urea (HCU® 44-0-0) offers all the advantages of sprayable urea coupled with the soil-enriching benefits of a potassium humate coating, which provides a rich carbon source to feed soil microbes.
+Humic Coated Urea (HCU® 44-0-0) features CarbonCoat™ Technology, providing all of the advantages of sprayable urea coupled with the soil-enriching benefits of a carbon-rich potassium humate coating.

 Foltec® SG Minors - a proprietary combination of dry, 100% soluble granules that contains selected secondary and minor elements, along with sea plant extract and humate.
 With easy-to-understand coverage and application rates, Foltec SG truly allows you to spray smarter.